Car bombs at Somali education ministry leave scores of casualties - SABC News - Breaking news, special reports, world, business, sport coverage of all South African current events. Africa's news leader.

 Two car bomb explosions at the education ministry in Somalia’s capital Mogadishu killed or wounded scores of people on Saturday, police and the state news agency said.

-It was not known who was behind the blasts but the militant group al Shabaab frequently carries out bombings and gun attacks in Mogadishu and elsewhere.
+Doodishe said police would give the death toll and number of injured later.
+State news agency SONNA, said the blasts had caused “scores of civilian casualties including independent journalist Mohamed Isse Kona”.

-“Two car bombs hit the walls of the ministry,” police captain Nur Farah said.
+The Somali Journalists Syndicate (SJS) confirmed that Kona, a TV reporter, had been killed.

-The first explosion hit the ministry then the second blast occurred as ambulances arrived and people gathered to help the victims, Farah told Reuters.
+The first explosion hit the ministry then the second blast occurred as ambulances arrived and people gathered to help the victims, police officer Nur Farah told Reuters.

 A Reuters journalist near the blast site said the two explosions occurred within minutes of each other and smashed windows in the vicinity.
 Blood from victims of the blasts covered the tarmac just outside the building, he said.